Does this test have other names?

 You may need to fast starting at midnight before the test.
 Ask your healthcare provider

-for specific instructions.
+for specific directions.
 Be sure your healthcare provider knows about all medicines,

 herbs, vitamins, and supplements you are taking.
 This includes medicines that don't